-After the Pueblo Revolt of 1680 a large group of migrants arrived from the Southern Tiwa pueblos along the Rio Grande (Isleta and Sandia).
-They were immediately allowed to settle at Payupki, on Second Mesa.
-In the early 1740's most of them returned to the area of the Rio Grande and Payupki was never reoccupied.
+After the Pueblo Revolt of 1680 a large group of migrants arrived from the Southern Tiwa pueblos along the Rio Grande (Isleta and Alameda/Sandia).
+They were immediately allowed to settle and build a pueblo at Payupki, on a northerly finger of Second Mesa.
+In the early 1740s most of them returned to the area of the Rio Grande and Payupki was abandoned, never to be reoccupied.

 Early in 1701, Hopis from Walpi, Sichomovi and Oraibi destroyed Awatovi, killing nearly everyone and burning the pueblo.

-Looking at this data, it seems as though the Hopis were more trusting of Tewa, Tiwa and Zuni migrants than of Towa or Keres migrants.
+Looking at this data, it seems as though the Hopis got along better with Tewa, Tiwa and Zuni migrants than with Towa or Keres migrants.